The Best Pulse Oximeters In 2023: The UK’s Most Popular Oximeters Rated & Reviewed.

 Thanks to advances in accuracy, battery life and ease of use – many home based pulse oximeters have become just as accurate as their hospital counterparts.
-We’ve seen a huge increase in customers taking their own readings rather than risking an unnecessary trip to the doctors, especially whilst the COVID-19 pandemic is still on.
+We’ve seen a huge increase in customers taking their own readings rather than risking an unnecessary trip to the doctors, mainly thanks to the COVID-19 pandemic.

 That said, the oximeter market has become cluttered with cheap knockoffs and dodgy internet sellers.
 Even well recognised brands are rushing to put out subpar product that is not worth your hard earned money.
 This is where we come in…

 If you are thinking of buying an oximeter, this list (updated monthly) will help you make the best choice with a focus on accuracy and ease of use, features, and overall value for your money.

 1. VitalTrack Pro Oximeter (NHS approved): Editor’s pick for the most accurate readings & ease of use..

 Where to buy the VitalTrack Pro Oximeter in the UK?

 The best oximeter for accuracy, ease of use, and price point come from a brand that has been rising steadily over the past five years in the UK, after exploding in popularity in the US.
 This pulse oximeter is easily one of the best we’ve ever tested.
 It provided like for like performance against a hospital machine used on the operating tables costing £15,000 in terms of accuracy!
 We used this machine as the benchmark to compare the oximeters in this list against.
 If you want something easy to use, with very high accuracy – this is it.

 BEST VALUE – DISCOUNT STILL AVAILABLE